Melilla: Antiquity and Middle Ages

 Melilla was a Phoenician and later Punic trade establishment under variations of the name Rusadir (𐤓𐤔𐤀𐤃𐤓, ršʾdr), taken from the Phoenician name of the nearby Cape Three Forks.
 After Carthage's defeat in the Punic Wars, the city fell under the control of the Roman client state Mauretania.
 After its annexation under Caligula, Claudius organized it as part of the province of Mauretania Tingitana.
 Pliny mentions it as a native hillfort and port (oppidum et portus).
 It was made a Roman colony in AD 46, after which it was sometimes referenced as Flavia.
-Rusaddir was said to have once been the seat of a bishop, but there is no record of any bishop of the purported see and it is not included in the Catholic Church's list of modern titular sees.
+Rusadir was said to have once been the seat of a bishop, but there is no record of any bishop of the purported see, and it is not included in the Catholic Church's list of modern titular sees.

 The political history is similar to that of towns in the region of the Moroccan Rif and southern Spain.
 Melilla was progressively ruled by the Vandals, Byzantines, and the Visigoths.
 In the early 6th century, it was the main port of the Mauro-Roman Kingdom.
 After the Islamic conquest of North Africa, it fell under the Umayyads, Cordobans, Idrisids, Almoravids, Almohads, Marinids, and Wattasids.